an-rahulpandey/cordova-plugin-dbcopy/README.md

 ### Plugin Response Success and Error

-Now you will get a proper plugin response in case of any errors or success.
+Plugin send the response in following format in case of any error or success -

-Response format

 ```javascript
 {